Kidscoast Policies And Procedures FAQ

 Men are not permitted to change diapers or take children to the restroom.
 There are to be no adults in the restrooms with children at any time.
 If there isn’t a bathroom in the classroom, two female volunteers may take the child to a nearby restroom, make sure it’s clear and send the child inside while volunteers wait outside with the door cracked open.

-All additional questions can be directed to Seacoast’s Pastor of Children’s Ministry, Jen Cameron.
+All additional questions can be directed to Seacoast’s Director of Kidscoast, Josh Hall.